weixinsoh/ProjectMaster/README.md

 2. **Input Details:** You have to fill in all of the components for rendering sprint information.The attributes include sprint name, starting and ending date, and sprint status.

 3. **Done Button:** After filling in all of the details, click on the "Done" button and the sprint will be added and displayed as a card in the scrumboard.

+### Viewing Burndown Chart of a Sprint

+1. **View Button:** Click on the chart button, which is the first icon on the right-corner of a task, it will link to a page where show you the burndown chart of the sprint.
+It is able to click it once the sprint has started.

+2. **Chart Details:** The Burndown Chart is used to visualize the remaining work over time, based on the story point.
+It consist of 2 lines:
+    - Ideal Velocity
+    It represents the expected rate of work completion, starting at the total planned work and ending at zero work remaining by end of the sprint.

+    - Actual Velocity
+    It tracks the team's real-world progress, showing how much work is completed or remaining at the end of each time period.

 ### Editing a Sprint